RodrigoPalazon/Milestone-3/README.md

 ## Target Audience

 The target audience for my site is people who are avid readers.
-They’ll be able to keep a list of the books they have rated and reviewed, as well as view other people’s reviews.
+They’ll be able to keep a list of the books they have reviewed (as a friend's recommendation), as well as view other people’s reviews.
 It's also allows users Create, Read, Update and Delete, their new posts whenever they want.
+All mentioned book go to a main list that all users are able to access and share your favorite ones.

 ## User Stories